successtar/jumga/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://github.com/successtar/jumga/blob/master/public/img/logo.png?raw=true" width="400"></a></p>

 <p>
-Jumga is <a href="https://flutterwave.com" target="_blank">Flutterwave</a> code challenge for an Ideal E-commerce platform where merchant set up their platform with a token and have their shop running within seconds.
+Jumga is a <a href="https://challenge.flutterwave.com" >Flutterwave</a> code challenge for an Ideal E-commerce platform where merchant set up their platform with a token and have their shop running within seconds.
 </p>
 <p>
-    The application can be tested online here <a href="https://jumga-shop.herokuapp.com" target="_blank"> JUMGA </a>
+    The application can be tested online here <a href="https://jumga-shop.herokuapp.com"> JUMGA </a>
     <br/>
     <b>Admin</b> => Email: admin@jumga.com Password: admin12345!
     <br/>